Samuel78-ux/Toolbox/README.md

 # ToolBox

 ToolBox is a comprehensive cybersecurity toolkit designed to perform various network security tasks.
 This includes host scanning, exploit searching, authentication testing, vulnerability exploitation, and detailed reporting.
 ToolBox leverages powerful tools like Shodan, Nmap, and custom scripts to provide a wide range of functionalities.
+(Windows only)

 ## Features